 More than 45 million turkeys are eaten on Thanksgiving Day.
 Because the Thanksgiving meal is by far the largest and often the most stressful meal many consumers prepare all year, the U.S. Department of Agriculture is available with tips and resources to help make this Thanksgiving safe and stress-free.

-“Turkey and other meat and poultry may contain Salmonella and Campylobacter that can lead to serious foodborne illness,” said acting FSIS Administrator Paul Kiecker.
+“Turkey and other meat and poultry may contain Salmonella and Campylobacter that can lead to serious foodborne illness,” said a FSIS administrator.
 “By properly handling and cooking your turkey, you can avoid these harmful pathogens and ensure your family has a safe and healthy Thanksgiving feast.”

 Begin by following these five steps: